-MATH 099 | Developmental Mathematics II Prerequisites: placement by ACCUPLACERTM or a grade of P+/P in MATH 098 | F, S, SI, SII The second of two courses to
+MATH 099 | Developmental Mathematics II Prerequisites: placement by ACCUPLACERTM or a grade of P+/P in MATH 098 | F, S, SI, SII

 The second of two courses to provide skills presupposed by college level mathematics.
 Topics include the study of polynomial, rational and radical expressions, exponents, solutions of linear equations and systems of equations, quadratic equations, graphing and applications.